-Rev. Perry Dougherty is the Executive Director of Still Harbor, Editor of Anchor magazine, and an Instructor at Harvard T.H.
-Chan School of Public Health.
+Rev. Perry Dougherty is a Still Harbor Senior Partner, Editor of Anchor magazine, an Instructor at Harvard T.H.
+Chan School of Public Health, and founder of Rootwise Leadership.
 Perry serves as a facilitator, chaplain, and spiritual director at Still Harbor.
 She has a background in corporate training and development as well as non-profit development, communications, and management.
 Perry brings an informed perspective on social justice, pedagogy, and learning, which she studied at Washington University in St. Louis in receiving her B.A. in Social Thought and Analysis with a specialization in the Sociology of Education.
 Perry is an ordained Interspiritual Minister by One Spirit Interfaith Seminary.
 She brings her personal and professional interests together through her service by exploring where creative expression and narrative meet spirituality and social justice.

-Lauren Spahn serves as the Senior Communications Associate as well as a curriculum designer and facilitator at Still Harbor.
-She is a yoga teacher, birth doula, and writer.
+Lauren Spahn is a Still Harbor Senior Partner.
+She serves as lead administrator, facilitator and chaplain with Still Harbor and is also a yoga teacher, doula, and writer.
 She is an avid reader, lifelong learner, world traveler, language enthusiast, and a "my home is your home"-style hostess.
 She has a background in facilitation and project development as well as non-profit communications and management.
 Lauren received a B.A. from the University of Michigan in Spanish with a minor in Women's Studies.
 In 2015, after eight years of full-time non-profit work, she began teaching yoga and supporting justice-based non-profits (Still Harbor included) as a facilitator and writer.
 She stays tethered to her call to bring people together through shared dialogue and practice, and in doing so, she has discovered the healing and transformative power of community.

 Facilitation & Chaplain Team